DarioSamo/sm64rt-legacy-renderer/README.md

-# RT64
+# sm64rt-legacy-renderer (originally RT64)

 ## IMPORTANT

-**This repository does not contain the code for the upcoming Emulator Plugin version.** It only includes the rendering backend for the Super Mario 64 PC port.
-The Plugin version is *private and currently in development*.
+**This repository does not contain the code for the Emulator Plugin version of RT64.** It only includes the legacy rendering backend for the Super Mario 64 PC port.

+The following description remains in its original form.

 ## Description